 In terms of nonfiction, John contributed to the best-selling National Geographic Kids book 125 True Stories of Amazing Pets.
 Other nonfiction books include a six-book series about the Revolutionary War for elementary students as well as high school-level biographies of Muhammad Ali, Elvis Presley, Jennifer Hudson, and Amelia Earhart (all published by Enslow).
 John also has written elementary-level biographies of Alexander Graham Bell (published by HarperCollins/Time for Kids), Abraham Lincoln and Geronimo (published by Hameray), and Ruth Bader Ginsburg (published by Capstone).

-Other Capstone titles include books about the Lewis & Clark expedition, the 1918 flu pandemic, the Challenger disaster, the Alamo, the Civil War, the Harlem Hellfighters, Navy SEALS, the First Amendment, the Fourth Amendment, Understanding Propaganda, Unusual Medicine, Peculiar Nature, and many others.
+Other Capstone titles include books about the Lewis & Clark expedition, the Declaration of Independence, the 1918 flu pandemic, the Challenger disaster, the Alamo, the Civil War, the Harlem Hellfighters, Navy SEALS, the First Amendment, the Fourth Amendment, Understanding Propaganda, Unusual Medicine, Peculiar Nature, and many others.

 John has done K-12 school and library visits (live or via Zoom) in Delaware, Pennsylvania, Texas, New Jersey, Indiana, Maryland, Virginia, and Maine, speaking on topics ranging from poetry writing to crafting nonfiction to principles of journalism.
 He has spoken at the national conferences of the International Literacy Association and the National Council of Teachers of English, as well as state conferences in New York, Pennsylvania, New Jersey, Maryland, and Delaware.
 Visit the Presentation or Contact page to find out how to bring John to your school or conference.